uglyboxer/capstone/README.md

 Then navigate to localhost:8000 on your browser and draw away1

-The baseline architecture for the net is on Github, [here](http://uglyboxer.github.io/finnegan/), and the code for the webapp (including Finnegan) be found [here](https://github.com/uglyboxer/capstone).
+The baseline architecture of the original hand rolled neural net is on Github, [here](http://uglyboxer.github.io/finnegan/), and the code for the webapp (including Finnegan) be found [here](https://github.com/uglyboxer/capstone).

 Full documentation hosted [here](http://capstone.rtfd.org)